 Ships which were sailing in British coastal waters filled in crew lists every six months, recording all the crew who had sailed on the ship during that time.
 These documents are often headed account of crew.
 At least some of these lists were made up from temporary records which were held on the ship.
 They were not usually signed by the crew members.

 Ships which made any voyage outside British coastal waters completed a crew agreement for that voyage only.
 This was a legal agreement between the seafarer and the ship’s owners.
 Seafarers signed on at the start of the voyage and also on or off (or deserted) at ports where the ship touched.
 Entries in these documents were usually signed by the seafarers themselves.

 Where a vessel sailed mostly in British waters but made occasional foreign-going trips, there may be both lists and agreements for the same period.

 We mostly use the term 'Crew List' because it is shorter and clearer, it irritates pedants, and would mess up CLIP's acronym if we didn't.

 On signing off from a ship, a seafarer would be given discharge papers recording the voyage and comments on their work and behaviour.
-A small number of these documents survive, as family heirlooms, in record offices and occasionally amongst bundles of crew lists.
+A small number of these documents survive, as family heirlooms, in archives and occasionally amongst bundles of crew lists.

-Should you wish to know more about the legislation which governed the mercantile marine, a summary of the legislation is here, with links to images of most of the Acts of Parliament.
+Should you wish to know more about the legislation which governed the mercantile marine, this is a summary Legislation with links to images of the Acts of Parliament.